valkey-io/valkey-doc/topics/cluster-spec.md

 Starting from Valkey 8.0, the `CLUSTER SETSLOT` command is replicated if the replicas are running Valkey version 8.0+.
 The primary node waits up to 2 seconds, by default, for all healthy replicas to acknowledge the replication.
-If not all health replicas acknowledge the replication within this timeframe, the primary aborts the command, and the client receives a `NOREPLICAS Not enough good replicas to write` error.
+If not all health replicas acknowledge the replication within this time frame, the primary aborts the command, and the client receives a `NOREPLICAS Not enough good replicas to write` error.
 Operators can retry the command or customize the timeout using the `TIMEOUT` parameter to further increase the reliability of live resharding: